KarthikT23/stm32-iot-env-monitor/README.md

 - Every 5 seconds, the STM32 reads temperature and pressure from the BMP180, reads its own internal die temperature via the ADC, and updates the OLED with all of it plus the current WiFi/IP status.
 - Every 15 seconds (ThingSpeak's free-tier minimum interval), it pushes temperature, pressure, and MCU temperature to a ThingSpeak channel over WiFi via the ESP32, using plain AT commands.
-- A hardware Timer interrupt (TIM3) blinks an onboard LED once a second, completely independent of the main loop — proof the interrupt is genuinely asynchronous, not just a delay in disguise.
+- A hardware Timer interrupt (TIM3) blinks an onboard LED once a second, completely independent of the main loop, proof the interrupt is genuinely asynchronous, not just a delay in disguise.
 - Pressing the onboard user button fires an EXTI interrupt that forces an immediate cloud publish, instead of waiting for the next 15-second cycle.
 - The WS2812 panel reflects live system state: blue while booting, green after a successful publish, red if WiFi drops or a publish fails.